2019 NFL draft

 The 2019 NFL draft was the 84th annual meeting of National Football League (NFL) franchises to select newly eligible players for the 2019 NFL season.
 The draft was held on April 25–27 in Nashville.
 The first round was held on April 25, followed by the second and third rounds on April 26, and the draft concluded with rounds 4–7 on April 27.
-The draft featured a record-high 40 trades, surpassing the 37 which were made in 2017.
+The draft featured a record-high 40 trades, surpassing the 37 made in 2017.

 Early entrants

 A record-high 111 eligible applicants announced their intention to enter the 2019 NFL draft as underclassmen, which primarily included juniors and redshirt sophomores who forwent future years of college eligibility.
 In order to be eligible to enter the draft, players must be at least three years removed from high school.
 The deadline for underclassmen to declare for the draft was January 14, 2019.

 Host city bid process

 The host city for the 2019 (as well as the 2020) draft was chosen from among finalists Denver, Kansas City, Las Vegas, Nashville, and Cleveland/Canton in May 2018 at the NFL Spring League Meeting.
 On May 23, 2018, the league announced Nashville as the host city of the 2019 draft.